|Nutrition Facts (per serving)|

 Preheat the oven to 350 F. Grease a 9-inch springform pan well with dairy-free soy margarine.
 Set aside.

-In a small mixing bowl, combine the graham cracker crumbs and white granulated sugar until well combined.
+In a small mixing bowl, combine the graham cracker crumbs and sugar until well combined.

 Add the melted dairy-free soy margarine and mix until well combined.

-Press the mixture evenly into the bottom and up 2 inches of the sides of the prepared pan.
+Press the mixture evenly into the bottom of the prepared pan and 2 inches up the sides.

 Place in the oven and bake for 5 minutes.